Afsaan/portfolio/README.md

 # portfolio

-I have created a new branch kanhaiya and pushed my up-to-date code in it
+I have created a new branch kanhaiya-dev and pushed my up-to-date code in it

 how to access ->
         go to the correct directory new-app